w3c/automotive-viss2/server/Go/server-1.0/README.md

 ## Software implementation
 Figures 1 and 2 shows the design of the core server and the Websocket transport manager, respectively.
 The design is based on the high level Sw Architecture description found in the README of the root directory.<br>
+The server internal message routing in the figures show how it was done before implementing subscription support, which added both a number of new go routines, as well as new channels (frontend/backend).
+A figure update is TODO.<br>
 The core server is partitioned in the following logical components:<br>
 - Core server hub - the manager, tying it all together,<br>
 - The transport manager registration server, managing the registration of transport protocol managers over HTTP,<br>